 After a bypass we left a section of your stomach inside you we do not remove it.
 Some patients ask what happened with this stomach?
 What happened to the remainder of the stomach?
 Nothing happens to the stomach we leave it because in case of some other disease or situation you may need it.
 This is stomach that maybe we will need to reconnect to do other procedures after years if you need it.
 We don’t have to remove it because your stomach continues producing the gastric acid and urine semen’s you need to metabolize and the common digestion of your filter.

 Can I get pregnant after weight loss surgery?

 After the bariatric surgery you can get pregnant with no problem you have to wait at least one year and a half to have a good or healthy pregnancy; because in the first year after surgery you are losing weight so fast.
 Then you have to wait until you are at a steady weight and then your body will have to be in a steady condition to get pregnant.
 Then you can have a healthy pregnancy.
-It is important to know that some bariatric patients in some cases can’t get pregnant because of the obesity cysts because it very difficult with the fat you have inside you even if you get pregnant you could have cysts in between pregnancy or complications like diabetes for you or your child.
+It is important to know that some bariatric patients in some cases can’t get pregnant because of the obesity cysts.
+Pregnancy issues may persist because of the fat you have inside you even if you get pregnant you could have cysts in between pregnancy or complications like diabetes for you or your child.
 It’s better for you to have the obesity surgery before then you can have a pregnancy with a better situation.

 Back to Gastric Sleeve in Mexico